Joe Hall (baseball): Professional career

 Hall played his first professional season with their Class A (Short Season) Hamilton Redbirds and Class A Springfield Cardinals in 1988, and his last season with Detroit and their Triple-A Toledo Mud Hens in 1997.

 The journeyman made his major league debut in 1994, 6 years after being drafted.
 He had a batting average of .393 going into mid-May, when he badly injured his right hamstring.
 This landed him on the disabled list, and ended his promising start to the season.
-After the injury, the Sun-Times interviewed him.
+After the injury, the Chicago Sun-Times interviewed him.
 "The only thing I can think of is not playing every day," Hall said.
 "It's frustrating any time you get hurt, but especially when you wait so long (to make it to the majors)."
 On June 30, 1994, Hall suffered another setback in his rehab and was put on the emergency 60 day disabled list.
 He was never able to replicate the success from his first two months as a rookie.